Thursday, January 26, 2012, 5:48 PM

 Think of something else.
 Read some poems.
 Those pieces of junk they publish on the most prestigious poetry magazine in America.
 Who would read those?

 I cannot be nice, or sweet, or encouraging, or kind, or patient, or… human.
 Violent.
 Unkind.
 Crude.
 Unrefined.
 Awkward.
 Masculine?
 Definitely dominant.
 The most aggressive of my kind.
 My inhuman kind.

 What is this?
 What am I?
 What have I turned into?

 Going thirty-one.
 Craziest of all time.
 Impulse after uncontrollable impulse.
-I want to lick you like a lollypop.
+I want to lick you like a lollipop.
 Make you mine.
 And now I am crying.
 This pathological depression.
 A clever excuse, huh?
 Love?
 Not so.
 Lust, perhaps.
 Delirium is more like it.

 Mad.
 You are driving me mad.
 No, I am not sorry.
 I want to feel so much.
 I want to die.
 You make me want to die.
 Falling into space.
 Into oblivion, where I disappear without a trace.
 No one remembers.
 I have never existed.
 Where is the Death button?
 Should it not be here somewhere?
 In case of emergency, push the red button.
 Where the Hell is the red button?!

 Such incoherent things I say.
 Running inside my right brain.
 The left hemisphere a big hole.
 Empty of logic.
 Enough reason to call me crazy?
 Weaker, instead of wiser.
 Like a child trapped inside a woman’s body.
 Not knowing where to turn.
 Not knowing what to do.
 No, not confusion.
 Avoidance.